tlverse/tlverse-handbook/05-origami.md

 [1] 1.35
 ```

-Having performed $10$-fold cross-validation, we quickly notice that our previous
+Having performed $V$-fold cross-validation with 10 folds (the default), we
+quickly notice that our previous
-estimate of the model error (by resubstitution) was a bit optimistic.
+estimate of the model error (by re-substitution) was a bit optimistic.
 The honest
 estimate of the linear regression model's error is larger!

 ### Cross-validation with random forests